 Metal + Oxygen → Metal oxide

 Metal oxides are formed when metals react with oxygen.
-They are bases which react with acids and neutralise them.
+They are bases that react with acids and neutralise them.
 Some metal oxides dissolve in water to form alkaline solutions.

 An example of a metal reacting with oxygen is when magnesium reacts with oxygen to form magnesium oxide.
 The word equation for this reaction is: